 Under the MSA, Roan will reimburse Linn Operating for certain costs and expenses incurred by Linn Operating in connection with providing the services, and Roan will pay to Linn Operating a service fee of \$1.25 million per month, prorated for partial months.
-The termination of the MSA will be the earliest of: (a) mutual agreement of the parties; (b) upon 30 days' prior written notice from Roan to Linn Operating; (c) upon five days' prior written notice from Linn Operating to Roan of a material default by Roan under the MSA, provided Linn Operating must have provided prior written notice to Roan of such material default providing Roan 10 days to cure such material default and such material default has not been cured by the end of the 10 day time period; and (d) eight months from the date of the MSA.
+The termination of the MSA will be the earliest of: (a) mutual agreement of the parties; (b) upon 30 days' prior written notice from Roan to Linn Operating; (c) upon five days' prior written notice from Linn Operating must have provided prior written notice to Roan of such material default providing Roan 10 days to cure such material default and such material default has not been cured by the end of the 10 day time period; and (d) eight months from the date of the MSA.